 In our new world, managing your personal finances has totally changed.

-In our new world, managing your personal finances is the same as it ever was.
+In today's fast-paced, always-on, always-moving world, managing your personal finances has changed.
+At the same time, it is the same as it ever was.

-- Goal planning.
-Have you thought clearly about the different financial scenarios you could face over the next 10 years?
-For example, is the risk of job loss or income reduction higher than you imagined a year ago?
-If so, have you taken steps to reduce your annual spending, increase savings or adjust other goals like college expenses?
+Think through the financial scenarios you may face over the next ten years or more.
+For example, is the risk of job loss or income reductions higher than you imagined a year ago?
+If so, have you taken steps to reduce your annual spending, increase savings or adjust for other goals like college expenses?

-- Tax: Are you monitoring tax law changes to reduce your lifetime bill?
-For example, as part of the recent stimulus package, retirees don't have to withdraw, and pay tax on, a portion of their retirement plan accounts in 2020.
-That can be a real tax savings.
+Monitor changes to the tax laws.
+Whether it's a deductible allowance or adjustments to tax brackets, you should look ahead to how it impacts your lifetime tax bill.
+For example, as part of the recent stimulus package, retirees don't have to withdrawn and pay tax on a portion of their retirement plan accounts in 2020.
+That can be a real tax saving.